ablakely/psptools/README.md

 Scripts for making using the PSP with linux a bit more pleasant.

 ## Tools
-- pspmount - Automatically mounts and unmounts the PSP
+- pspmount - Automatically mounts and unmounts the PSP also does backup/restore